robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 - **$120B** -- from the Kiel Institute, a German think tank, estimates that the United States has provided this amount in aid.

-- **$200B** -- the EU and its Member States have made available in financial, military, humanitarian, and refugee assistance to Ukraine.
+- **$200B** -- the EU and its Member States have made available financial, military, humanitarian, and refugee assistance to Ukraine.

 ...